thcipriani/WagnerProject/pages/who-are-the-people-of-enga-province---an-introduction.md

 ---
 layout: page
-title: WHO ARE THE PEOPLE OF ENGA PROVINCE? - An Introduction
+title: "WHO ARE THE PEOPLE OF ENGA PROVINCE? - An Introduction"
 image: images/057-01.jpg
 caption: assets/images/057-01.jpg
 ...